radical-group/radical-group.github.io/_people/shantenu_jha.md

   scholar: "https://scholar.google.com/citations?hl=en&user=vUhIJQMAAAAJ&view_op=list_works&sortby=pubdate"
 ---

-Shantenu is an Associate Professor of Computer Engineering at Rutgers University and the Chair of the Department (Center) for Data Driven Discovery at Brookhaven National Laboratory.
+Shantenu is a Professor of Computer Engineering at Rutgers University and the Chair of the Department (Center) for Data Driven Discovery at Brookhaven National Laboratory.
 He was appointed a Rutgers Chancellor’s Scholar in 2015.
 He has held visiting positions at the University of Edinburgh and UCL.